 Oak Valley College is located at 2759 Ayala Dr., Rialto, California.
-Contact info@oakvalleycollege.org to schedule a tour.
+Contact info@oakvalley.edu. to schedule a tour.

 You, or other interested parties, are provided a catalog upon request when visiting campus (or online).
 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
 The catalog covers the academic year - July 1 through June 30.
-You and other interested parties may download the catalog oakvalleycollege.org, or request a copy by email info@oakvalleycollege.org, phone at (909) 554-3814, or in person at 2759 Ayala Dr. Rialto, CA 92377.
+You and other interested parties may download the catalog oakvalley.edu, or request a copy by email info@oakvalley.edu, phone at (909) 554-3814, or in person at 2759 Ayala Dr. Rialto, CA 92377.